 The main unplanned engagement and collaboration arose as a result of the workshop on Culturally Sensitive Social Robotics for All at the 21st International Conference on Advanced Robotics (ICAR 2023), Abu Dhabi, UAE.
 Collaboration with the invited speaker, Prof. Barbara Bruno, Karlsruhe Institute of Technology, Germany, and Prof. Birgit Lugrin, University of Wurzburg, Germany, and attendee, has progresses over the past six months.
-As a consequence, Prof. Lugrin's Ph.D. student, Melissa Donnermann, visited CMU-Africa in from 29 September 2024 - 8th October 2024.
-During her visit, she conducted a user study on the use of the Pepper robot for as a tutorial assistant.
-A paper on this study is under preparation.
+We held a first meeting on 9 January 2024 and a follow-up meeting with Prof. Lugrin on 21 March.
+As a consequence, Prof. Lugrin's Ph.D. student, Melissa Donnermann, will visit CMU-Africa in October 2024.
+She will will help conduct a Wizard of Oz study to validate our current research hypothesis that a social robot which exhibits culturally sensitive behaviour will be more readily accepted by people who interact with the robot, and that they will respond more positively than would otherwise be the case.